engrit-illinois/Audit-MisconfiguredGpos/README.md

 <details>
 <summary><i>Click to expand</i></summary>

 The UserConfiguration and ComputerConfiguration objects which are part of the normal GPO object only contain meta-data, and contain nothing about the actual settings defined in the GPO.
-This information is only available in a full GPO report, such as `$gpo._Report.GPO.Computer`.
-The actual settings defined in a GPO are recorded in `$gpo._Report.GPO.Computer.ExtensionData`.
+This information is only available in a full GPO report, such as `$gpo._Report.Computer`.
+The actual settings defined in a GPO are recorded in `$gpo._Report.Computer.ExtensionData`.
 GPOs which do not have any settings defined for a particular configuration object will have no `ExtensionData` node.
-In other words `$gpo._Report.GPO.Computer.ExtensionData` will equal `$null`.
+In other words `$gpo._Report.Computer.ExtensionData` will equal `$null`.

 This is leveraged to identify GPOs which:
   - have settings configured, but which have those settings disabled